Play PSP Games on PC using PPSSPP Emulator

 See more questions like this: Excuse me Sir, how can I enable Depth Write

-See more questions like this: How to activate the cheats on my PPSSPP emulator
+See more questions like this: I'm trying to add cheats for final fantasy 7 on my PPSSPP emulator on my laptop, but I can't get the cheat menu to work?

 I tried to go to the website to download the PPSSPP emulator but I can't download the installer.
 What can I do?